 "But we simply cannot tolerate your inability to ensure that your employees are legally permitted to work in the United States."

-"The company's failure to comply with the law is disappointing and inexcusable, and I believe it is important I take this action," Romney said in a written statement.
+"The company's failure to comply with the law is disappointing and inexcusable, and I believe it is important I take this action," Romney said in a statement.

-Immigration reform is a major topic in the race for the Republican nomination, with candidates working to position themselves as tough on workers entering the country illegally.
+Immigration is a major topic in the race for the Republican nomination, with candidates working to position themselves as tough on workers entering the country illegally.

 During a CNN/YouTube debate last week, former New York Mayor Rudy Giuliani attacked Romney for living in a "sanctuary mansion" where illegal immigrants were allowed to work.
 Watch the Giuliani-Romney exchange »